DavidBuchanan314/mst-test-suite/README.md

 }
 ```

 CAR paths are relative to the root of this git repo.
+Note: the CARs here only store MST blocks, no record values are stored (they're not relevant to the tests).

 `created_nodes`, `deleted_nodes`, `proof_nodes`, and `firehose_cids` are lists of base32-encoded CIDs.
 Logically they are sets, and the order of the elements does not matter for correctness, but for consistency they are stored in string-sorted order.